 Pool Safety for Children

-Always supervise children.
+Always actively supervise children.
 Never leave a child out of eye contact -- not even for a second.
 Never assume a child is water-safe, regardless of swimming lessons or experience.
+Infants and toddlers need to be within an arm's reach away,

 Always swim with a buddy.
 Children should understand that they are never allowed to swim alone.